It’s a very strange thing.

 By the early 90s Tesla was world famous, a charismatic and celebrated member of New York’s glitterati.
 A millionaire with refined tastes, he lived in his penthouse in the Waldorf Astoria and held court at the most expensive restaurant in town, Delmonicos.
 He was a man of courtesy and honor.
 Celebrities, writers, actors and artists, including Twain, Carruso, Dvorak, and Paganini as well as members of the international aristocracy and corporate elite, even royalty, flocked to dine with him and visit his South Fifth Street laboratory to witness thrilling feats.
 His laboratory complex, in fashionable downtown, was housed in a handsome brownstone building.
 First and second floors held reception areas and galleries of Tesla’s work.
 On the third and fourth floors, laboratory space.

+Tesla had already far surpassed the achievements of his former employer, Thomas Edison.
 Edison had tried to cheat him, and opposed him at every step, but Tesla had now completely eclipsed him.
 With Edison, it was personal.
 He was a clever inventor, but not a discoverer; his was a commercial not a scientific drive.
 And he seems to have been completely devoid of any sense of honor.
 The two men were no doubt opposite poles in this respect.
 Tesla had walked out on him after delivering what Edison had asked for and being denied what he had been promised in return, and been picked up by Westinghouse after a period in which he worked as a street laborer, digging ditches in New York for Edison’s clunky DC cables.

 George Westinghouse was both a brilliant, socially motivated inventor and an ethical businessman, who worked in partnership with his engineers and allowed them to retain their patent rights in anything they invented.
 His collaboration with Tesla was marked by undying respect on both sides.
 As Tesla developed his alternating current system at Westinghouse, Edison launched into a bizarre campaign to discredit the superior AC system in the public mind.
 In an attempt to terrify the public as to the dangers of alternating current, he famously staged public electrocutions of stray dogs and surplus circus animals.
 He called this ‘Westinghousing’ the animals.
 Subsequently he colluded with business partners and officials to ensure that the first electric chair for human executions would be powered by a Westinghouse generator.
 In 1890 the first convict to be ‘Westinghoused’, one William Kemmler, died a particularly horrible death, due to the technicians underestimating the necessary voltage, resulting in something more like barbecuing than electrocution.